ksvan/node-red-contrib-tibber/README.md

     "url": "https://api.tibber.com/v1-beta/gql"
     }

-Used with nodered, the config node should usually provide this by calling 'config(options)'.
+Used with nodered, the config node should usually provide this by calling 'setConfig(options)'.

-    let conf = tibberLib.config({ url: 'https://bull.noshit', token: '8488484842394949jjfig3j' });
+    let conf = tibberLib.setConfig({ url: 'https://bull.noshit', token: '8488484842394949jjfig3j' });

 URL setting can be used if you want to provide endpoint for another version, like beta usage.
 Look up endpoints at http://developer.tibber.com

 # Technical details
 * Tibber API is GraphQL based and all
 * Https connection is done async with node-fetch.

+# Troubleshooting
+* As always, networking issues might occur.
+These will be surfaced, but connection timeouts will be as slow as configured in your OS
+* GraphQL errors will mostly return 400 bad query.
+You could debug your query with Tibbers GraphQL explorer
+*